samoyed-health-foundation/website/site/content/databases/q-and-a.md

     > is better to have both normal (control) and ill animals for a
     > study?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#4.)

-5. [Most research or DNA banks only ask me to release my animal\'s DNA
+5. [Most research or DNA banks only ask me to release my animal's DNA
     > for their use in research.
 Why am I being asked to sign a release
     > document that looks so
     > legal?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#5.)

-6. [Once I enter my animal\'s DNA and information in the Bank, will its
+6. [Once I enter my animal's DNA and information in the Bank, will its
     > personal information ever become
     > public?](http://www.samoyedhealthfoundation.com/databases/dna-bank-q-a#6.)